Holic75/Baldurs-gate-dnd-3.5/README.md

 Advantages:
 – +10% bonus to Hide In Shadows and Move Silently.
 – Hide In Plain Sight: A Shadowdancer may hide in shadows even while being observed.
-– May cast Shadowstep once per day.
-Gains one use at level 1, then at level 5 and an additional use every 5 levels thereafter.
+– May cast Shadowstep once per day starting from level 4.
+Gains an additional use every 5 levels thereafter.
 ```
 SHADOWSTEP: Step into the Shadow Plane and move for 7 seconds while others are frozen in time.
 The Shadowdancer cannot attack or cast spells while in the Shadow Plane.
 ```
-– May cast Shadowform once per day starting from level 6.
-Gains an additional use every 5 levels thereafter.
+– May cast Shadowform once per day starting from level 7.
+Gains an additional use every 6 levels thereafter.
 ```
 SHADOW FORM:
 This ability temporarily transposes some of the user's tissue with shadow-material, making the subject partially incorporeal.
 For the next 5 rounds, all physical attacks directed against the Shadowdancer only deal 50% of their normal damage.
 During this time, the Shadowdancer is also under the effects of Improved Invisibility and cannot be directly targeted by spells.
 ```
-– May cast Mislead once per day starting from level 9.
+– May cast Simulacrum once per day starting from level 10.
 Gains an additional use every 5 levels thereafter.
-– Slippery Mind: +1 bonus to Saving Throws.
+– Slippery Mind: +1 bonus to Saving Throws vs. Spell.
 – May use Shadow Maze ability once per day starting from level 21.
 Gains an additional use at level 26.
 ```
 SHADOW MAZE: